 Who’s busy out there?
 Everyone?
 Right, well I’m sure you want to get smart with posting the right content in the right places to get the right results.

-Let’s start off with LinkedIn.
-What can you create and share on this channel to get noticed, create new leads and strengthen existing connections?
+What can you create and share on LinkedIn to get noticed, create new leads and strengthen existing connections?
 Read on and check it out.
-Please share your suggestions of what works for you in the comments.

 compelling content that works best